-The board of directors determines the level of compensation based on the Company's economic performance and the responsibilities and risks involved in being an effective director of a newly established junior resource company.
-The board of directors considers the current compensation to adequately cover such responsibilities and risks.
+The Board determines the level of compensation of the directors and the CEO based on the Company's economic performance and the responsibilities and risks involved in being an effective director or chief executive (as applicable) of a junior resource company.
+The Board considers the current compensation to adequately cover such responsibilities and risks.